torvista/Zen_Cart-Backup_MYSQL_Plugin/README.md

 Does not work on GoDaddy servers or other servers where the database is hosted on a different physical machine

+This tool looks for the mysql binary tools "mysql" and "mysqldump" to perform imports/exports.

+There is debugging output available by adding &debug=on to the url.

+In many cases, Windows servers will prevent the use of exec() commands by virtue of the fact that Windows restricts the Internet Guest Account from being allowed to run cmd.exe.
+To override this, you would need to alter the security permissions on cmd.exe and grant the Internet Guest Account read/execute as "Special Access" permissions.
+NOTE: This may be a security risk to your server, so it's best to consult with your security expert before making such a change.

 ## Installation
 1. Copy all the files from */files/zc_plugins/* to your development site for testing before copying to your production server.
 1. Admin->Modules->Plugin Manager->Select the plugin and Install it.